Dr Sarah McCrimmon, DClinPsy, BSc (Hons), DipNeuro, BPS QiCN, CPsychol

 This is a comprehensive assessment of an individual's cognitive ('thinking') skills and can be used to identify strengths and weaknesses, contribute towards diagnosis (e.g. dementia) or provide recommendations for further rehabilitation.

 - Neurorehabilitation, Therapy and Counselling

 I have worked for many years in NHS rehabilitation services, and am highly experienced in helping individuals adjust to the consequences of brain injury or living with a neurological condition.
 I can provide specialist rehabilitation, counselling and therapy to help improve or manage the cognitive, emotional or behavioural changes that can cause distress for some individuals and their families.
-I am a Cogmed Working Memory Training Practitioner, qualified to deliver an evidence-based, computerised training program designed by leading neuroscientists to improve attention and working memory.

 - Supervision and Consultation

 I am available to provide regular or ad hoc supervision and consultation to other psychologists and healthcare professionals.
 I am listed on the Register of Applied Psychology Practice Supervisors, thereby qualified to supervise clinical psychologists completing the Qualification in Clinical Neuropsychology.